 2018: Voters support fixing South Carolina’s roads.
 The proof is in the primaries!
 No legislators were defeated in the primary elections because of their support of road funding.
 This can be attributed to hard work of SCFOR and our allies when it came to educating the public on the need for investment

 2017: SCFOR continued to work with allies and ultimately secured passage of Act 40, the most comprehensive funding bill in South Carolina’s history.
-The bill totaled over $630 million in new recurring funds (once fully implemented) exclusively for roads and bridges.
+The bill totaled roughly $500 million in new revenues which must be used to repair existing roads and bridges.
 Components included a phased-in motor fuel user fee increase of two cents per year (over 6 years/12 cents total) and increases in vehicle-related fees.
 The bill also provided for SCDOT reform as well as tax relief for individuals and businesses.
+Learn more here.

 2016: SCFOR continued to garner support for improving South Carolina’s transportation infrastructure and continued to advocate for passage of legislation.
 Public support for increased funding to fix South Carolina’s roads was at an all-time high during this time.
 The General Assembly passed Act 275, which secured over $200 million in recurring revenues and leveraged $2 billion in bonds for highway capacity and bridge projects over 10 years.